Jargen89/YRDropdownView/README.md

 To use YRDropdownView:

 1. Copy over the `YRDropdownView` folder to your project folder.
-(Note: currently, the background is being drawn using a stretchable image, `bg-yellow.png`.
+(Note: currently, the background a stretchable image, `bg-yellow.png`.
 Should you choose to supply your own background, you only need the `YRDropdownView.h\.m` files)
 2. Enjoy!

 ## Usage